-c.
+- c.
 All pay for sick leave cash out or trade shall be at the employee's regular straight-time hourly rate of pay at the time of the cash out or trade.
-Payment for sick leave hours cashed out will be included in the employee's final paycheck.
+Payment for sick leave hours cashed out will be included in the employee's final paycheck. - d.
+WPSL may not be traded.